KHanghoj/bgi_2019/exerciseNGSgl.md

 In this exercise we will use *ANGSD* to calculate the allele frequency of a variant in the EDAR gene in 5 human populations.

 The SNP of interest (rs3827760) is described in [this paper](http://www.nature.com/ncomms/2016/160519/ncomms11616/full/ncomms11616.html).
-Briefly,

-TODO
+The derived G allele at the index SNP (chr2:109513601) in this region (rs3827760) encodes a functional substitution in the intracellular death domain of EDAR (370A) and is associated with reduced chin protrusion.

 The bam lists for each population can be found here:

 ```
 ls $DATA/*.bams
+wc -l $DATA/*.bams
 ```

+For the following analysis we will use: AFR (Africans), EUR (Europeans), EAS (East Asians), LAT (Latinos), NAM (Native Americans).
 *Do not use `ALL.bams`*

-We retain only these populations: AFR (Africans), EUR (Europeans), EAS (East Asians), LAT (Latinos), NAM (Native Americans).

 #### Restricting analysis to a genomic region ####